 Employment Outlook and Salary Information

-In May 2012, the U.S. Bureau of Labor Statistics (BLS) reported that the mean salary for physicians, including neurologists, was $184,820.
-The BLS projected 24% growth in employment for physicians and surgeons in general from 2010-2020, largely due to advancing technology, retirements, career transfers and the aging baby boomer generation (www.bls.gov).
+In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported that the mean salary for physicians and surgeons in the 'all other' category, which includes neurologists, was $197,700.
+The BLS projected 14% growth in employment for physicians and surgeons in general from 2014-2024, largely due to advancing technology, retirements, career transfers, and the aging baby boomer generation (www.bls.gov).